Everything You Need to Know about KITAS Indonesia 2023

 RPTKA Approval

-1. Your sponsor company receives approval of the RPTKA for its proposal from the Indonesian Ministry of Manpower.
+1. Your sponsor company receives approval from the RPTKA for its proposal from the Indonesian Ministry of Manpower.

-2. Your sponsor company needs to go through the Pre-RPTKA Approval/Pre-work Permit process, and be notified the duration that you can stay and work in Indonesia
+2. Your sponsor company needs to go through the Pre-RPTKA Approval/Pre-work Permit process and be notified of the duration that you can stay and work in Indonesia

 3. DKP-TKA (Development Funds in Exchange of Hiring a Foreign Worker) payment of USD100/month must be paid in advance.